-Our 16th Annual Camp du Ballon Rouge will be held Friday, March 2 through Sunday, March 4, 2018, at Camp For All.
-Activities for our campers begin with a campfire on Friday evening and conclude with the always emotional Red Balloon Ceremony on Sunday morning, which parents are invited to attend.
+Our 16th Annual Camp du Ballon Rouge was held Friday, March 2 through Sunday, March 4, 2018, at Camp For All.
+Activities for our campers began with a campfire on Friday evening and concluded with the always emotional Red Balloon Ceremony on Sunday morning, which parents are invited to attend.

-APPLICATIONS FOR CAMP DBR 2018 ARE AVAILABLE NOW!
+APPLICATIONS FOR CAMP DBR 2019 WILL BE AVAILABLE IN MID-JANUARY!

 ALL campers MUST fill out an new application each year.
 New campers are accepted on a first come – first served basis.
 ALL required forms must be received and approved by our medical staff before acceptance is complete.
 Campers will be notified by email when all their forms are in and they have been approved for attendance.
 BE SURE TO INCLUDE/UPDATE YOUR EMAIL ADDRESS ON PAGE 4 OF THE APPLICATION.